Santiago–Rosalía de Castro Airport

-Santiago–Rosalía de Castro Airport (Aeroporto de Santiago-Rosalía de Castro, Aeropuerto de Santiago-Rosalía de Castro) (IATA: SCQ, ICAO: LEST), previously named Lavacolla Airport and also known as Santiago de Compostela Airport, is an international airport serving the autonomous community and historical region of Galicia in Spain.
-It is the 2nd busiest airport in northern Spain after Bilbao Airport.
-It has been named after the Galician romanticist writer and poetess, Rosalía de Castro, since 12 March 2020.
+Santiago–Rosalía de Castro Airport (Aeroporto de Santiago-Rosalía de Castro, Aeropuerto de Santiago-Rosalía de Castro) (IATA: SCQ, ICAO: LEST), previously named Lavacolla Airport and also known as Santiago de Compostela Airport, is an international airport serving the autonomous community and historic nationality of Galicia in Spain.
+It is the biggest and busiest airport in Galicia and the 2nd busiest airport in northern Spain after Bilbao Airport.
+It has been named after the Galician romanticist writer and poet Rosalía de Castro, since 12 March 2020.

-The airport is located in the parish of Lavacolla, 12 km from Santiago de Compostela and handled 3,236,619 passengers in 2022.
-It is the focus city of Vueling in the northwest Iberian Peninsula, and Ryanair's only focus city in Northern Spain.
+The airport is located in the parish of Lavacolla, 12 km from Santiago de Compostela and handled 3,640,664 passengers in 2024.
+It is the focus city of Vueling in the northwest Iberian Peninsula.
 The Christian pilgrimage route of the Camino de Santiago runs near the airport.

 History

 The airport was set up by a group of aviation enthusiasts in October 1932 and two months directors were chosen to select where the airport was going to be built.
 In 1935 construction work started at the airport where two years later on 27 September 1937 the first scheduled flight from Santiago de Compostela took place.
 After the Spanish Civil war, political prisoners (who were held in the concentration camp of Lavacolla) were forced to work in the construction of the airport.

 In 1969 a new terminal was built at the airport.
 It later underwent several expansions, including a remodeling in 1993.

-Iberia launched a seasonal link to New York City, the first transatlantic route from Santiago de Compostela, in June 1980.
-The carrier operated the flight with Boeing 747 aircraft.
+In June 1980, Iberia launched a seasonal flight to New York City on a Boeing 747.
+This was Santiago de Compostela's first transatlantic route.
 Four months later, Viasa added non-stop service to Caracas using McDonnell Douglas DC-10s.
-In 1981, a cargo terminal was built, giving the airport capacity to handle cargo flights.

-Viasa shut down in 1997, but Avensa resurrected the route to Caracas two years later.
+In 1981, a cargo terminal was built, giving the airport capacity to handle cargo flights.Viasa shut down in 1997, but Avensa resurrected the route to Caracas in March 1999.
+United will resume intercontinental flights to the Americas with a new route to Newark starting in May 2026.

 On 13 October 2011, a new passenger terminal opened at the airport.